 Request a current copy of the Fashion Judges Roster from the EFC Chairperson in order to assist you with the selection of judges.
 Eligible judges are those who have judged within the past 5 years.
-Judges whose certification has lapsed may certify their credentials by taking a re-certification test available by downloading the test from the MAFCA website, under Era Fashions, Era Fashion Judging.
+Judges whose certification has lapsed may certify their credentials by taking a re-certification test available through MAFCA headquarters or downloading the test from the MAFCA website, under Era Fashions, Era Fashion Judging.

 Keep in close contact with the Host Fashion Coordinator during the time of planning.
 Advise all fashion judges to download the "Instructions to Fashion Judges" section of the Fashion Judging Procedures Manual (FJPM), from the MAFCA website.
 Major Garment judges should also download the "Guidelines for Judging Reproduction" found in this section of the FJPM.
 If any judge is unable to download the required documents, send them a copy.
-If you have questions or concerns, please contact the EFC Chairperson through the MAFCA Office, or by email at fashions@mafca.com.
+If you have questions or concerns, please contact the EFC Chairperson through the MAFCA Office, fashions@MAFCA.com.

-Working with the Host Fashion Coordinator, schedule a meeting with the Fashion Judges prior to the day of the judging.
+Working with the Host Fashion Coordinator, schedule a meeting with the era fashion judges either the day preceding judging or a breakfast meeting the day of the judging.
 This should be a well-planned business meeting to give information and to deal with any questions or problems that may arise.
-The second part of this meeting should be a time when judges for each of the five judging areas can meet together with copies of the entry forms to preview their particular area.
-This session will give them an opportunity to ask questions, make procedural decisions, and do further research before the actual judging.
+The second part of this meeting should be a time when each of the five judging teams can meet together with copies of the entry forms to preview their particular area.
+This session will give them an opportunity to ask questions, make procedural decisions and do further research before the actual judging.
 This meeting is usually scheduled for about one hour.
-Information on the Fashion Model and Fashion Display judging schedules and the fashion show details should also be given.
-Ask the Host Coordinator to have at least six copies of each Model and Display entry form available - one copy for the Chief Judge and one copy for each of the five judging teams.
+Information on the judging schedule and the fashion show details should also be given.
+Ask the Host Coordinator to have at least six copies of each entry form available - one copy for the Chief Judge and one copy for each of the five judging teams.
 These forms should be collected at the end of the meeting and redistributed at the time of judging.

-You and the Host Fashion Coordinator should decide together when to hold a brief entrants meeting.
-The purpose of this meeting would be to give the entrants final instructions, show them where the judging will be held, let them know the schedule for judging, and give them information about the fashion show.
+You and the Host Fashion Coordinator should decide together if you wish to schedule a short entrants meeting.
+The purpose of this meeting would be to give the entrants final instructions, show them where the judging will be held, let them know the schedule for judging and give them information about the fashion show.
 This meeting should also help the entrants feel more comfortable and allow them an opportunity to meet other fashion entrants.